Titans start fast, simply dominate Mahomes, Chiefs 27-3 - NewsBreak

 Titans start fast, simply dominate Mahomes, Chiefs 27-3

-NASHVILLE, Tenn. — The Tennessee Titans wanted to start games faster and score more points early.
+NASHVILLE, Tenn.
+(AP) — The Tennessee Titans wanted to start games faster and score more points early.

 They did just that against the Kansas City Chiefs.